tobyhodges/fair-research-software/episodes/03-version-control.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create self-contained commits in git to incrementally save work
+- Create self-contained commits in Git to incrementally save work
 - Inspect logs to review the history of work
 - Push new work from a local machine to a remote server